 Unlike standard air conditioning which will continually blast out either hot or cold air, climate control makes use of sensors and an internal computer to detect the current temperature within the cabin and then automatically adjust accordingly.

-The primary parts of the climate system are:
+The primary parts of the Mini Cooper climate control system are:

 - Refrigerant: commonly known as Freon, this is the liquid or gas that distributes through all other components of the system